bytebase/bytebase/docs/design/pitr-mysql.md

 To provide a search option with the timestamp and binlog position, we will encode both of them, where the timestamp is the time at which the statement began executing on the MySQL server and decoded from the [binlog event header](https://dev.mysql.com/doc/internals/en/event-header-fields.html).
 The timestamp is represented as the UNIX timestamp, i.e., the number of seconds since 1970 (UTC).

-An example of the PITR information is like this:
+An example of the PITR information will be:

 ```json
 {